 The Norwegian branch, Codan Forsikring NUF, is taxed in Norway.
-At the end of the reporting period, Codan Forsikring NUF continuing operations have unused tax losses of DKK 801m.
-For DKK 128m of these a deferred tax asset at 25% is being recognised.
+At the end of the reporting period, Codan Forsikring NUF continuing operations have unused tax losses of DKK 905m.
 The tax losses are not time-barred.
-Codan Forsikring NUF expects future profits streams to cover the deferred tax asset from tax losses.
-The deferred tax effect of the adjustments from IFRS to Solvency II in the Norwegian branch DKK 49m is not capitalised.
+A deferred tax asset at 25% is not being recognised as Codan Forsikring NUF do not expect future profits streams less a reasonable margin to cover the deferred tax asset from tax losses.
+The deferred tax effect of the adjustments from IFRS to Solvency II in the Norwegian branch DKK 69m is not capitalised.

 Deferred tax is not provided for contingency funds.
-The contingency funds are DKK 1,395m in Denmark and DKK 3,718m in Sweden.
-The one-off taxation on 1 Jan 2021 equal to 6% of gross value of the Swedish contingency funds is provided at 20.6% tax rate as at 31 December 2018.
+The contingency funds are DKK 1,395m in Denmark and DKK 3,942m in Sweden.
+The one-off taxation on 1 Jan 2021 equal to 6% of gross value of the Swedish contingency funds is provided at 20.6% tax rate as at 31 December 2020.

-Deferred tax in Denmark is based on a rate of 22%.
-Deferred tax in Sweden are based on a rate of 20.6% as at 31 December 2018.
-Deferred tax in Norway is based on a rate of 25% as at 31 December 2018.
+Deferred tax in Denmark is based at a rate of 22%.
+Deferred tax in Sweden is based at a rate of 20.6% as at 31 December 2020.
+Deferred tax in Norway is based at a rate of 25% as at 31 December 2020.